East Ahuriri Track

 29. Camp Stream Hut to Royal Hut (8 bunks): 5.5 hrs via ridge route, 14 km (via Camp Stream route) (map 108)

 There are two options to the saddle.
 One is up the Camp Stream via the route marked on the TA map.
 The other is along the ridge, and is indicated on the map with dotted red lines.
 This affords great views, and is a long, gentle climb up to the pass.
-The trail is not marked and is often indistinct on the ground, but in good visibility the way is obvious.
+The trail is not marked to begin with and is often indistinct on the ground, but in good visibility the way is obvious, especially as you near the saddle.
 To reach this route you take the 4WD track up to the left that is marked Rex Simpson Memorial Hut soon after Camp Stream Hut, and turn off it at right when you are on the ridge.
 Before the final peak on the ridge, Beuzenberg Peak, you turn off to the right to join up with the valley track to Stagg Saddle.
 The saddle is 1925m, the highest point on the TA, but you could always hop up Beuzenberg to get even higher (2070m).
 This is much easier if you took the ridge track on the way up.
 (The peak’s name was only assigned in 2007, in memory of mountain guide Erica Beuzenberg who died in a 2005 climbing accident near Ball Pass.)

 It is then 1.5 to 2 hrs downhill through lightly poled tussock country to Royal Hut.
 The hut is so named because Prince Charles and Princess Anne visited it as young adults in 1971.
 Don’t imagine that you might be sleeping in a bed once graced by a royal body, let alone have endured the same hike to the hut though: they were choppered in by Air Force helicopters, had a look around, a cup of tea, and flew out.